Alan-Liang/spectec/spectec/test-prose/TEST.md

 5. Let j be $ibytes__1^-1(N, $mem(z, 0).BYTES[(i + ao.OFFSET) : (N / 8)]).
 6. Let c be $extend__(N, 128, U, j).
 7. Push the value (V128.CONST c) to the stack.

-Step_read/memory.copy-trap-*
-1. Let z be the current state.
-2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-3. Pop the value (I32.CONST n) from the stack.
-4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-5. Pop the value (I32.CONST i) from the stack.
-6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-7. Pop the value (I32.CONST j) from the stack.
-8. If ((i + n) > |$mem(z, 0).BYTES|), then:
-  a.
-Trap.
-9. If ((j + n) > |$mem(z, 0).BYTES|), then:
-  a.
-Trap.

-Step_read/memory.init-trap-* x
-1. Let z be the current state.
-2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-3. Pop the value (I32.CONST n) from the stack.
-4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-5. Pop the value (I32.CONST i) from the stack.
-6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-7. Pop the value (I32.CONST j) from the stack.
-8. If ((i + n) > |$data(z, x).BYTES|), then:
-  a.
-Trap.
-9. If ((j + n) > |$mem(z, 0).BYTES|), then:
-  a.
-Trap.

 Step/store-num-* nt ?() ao
 1. Let z be the current state.